lorena-zuzic/benzene_mapping/README.md

 ### 1c) a new atom type that will act as a repulsion point

-A choice of a lipid repulsion point is a critical step which ensures that benzene remains outside the simulated membrane.
+The choice of a lipid repulsion point is a critical step which ensures that benzene probes remain outside the membrane during the course of a simulation.
 This method has been verified for repulsion points placed on OSL or PL atom types of membrane lipids.
 However, if these atoms are not present in your lipid system, you will have to choose another atom that appears in all membrane components.
 If this is the case, testing benzene behaviour in the presence of a smaller membrane is a necessity!
 We will use OSL atoms as our repulsion points because they are present in POPC, POPE, and POPS lipids as O21/O31 oxygen atoms (for details, see Zuzic et al. 2020).
-The new atom type is called ODM.
+We will call the new atom type ODM.

 Add the line in the atomtypes.atp file: